-Fidelity Global Special Situations is run by Jeremy Podger and Jamie Harvey and is made up predominantly of larger companies.
-Jeremy and Jamie use the breadth of Fidelity's global research team to highlight what they see as being the best ideas from around the world.
+Fidelity Global Special Situations is run by Chistine Baalham and Tom Record and is made up predominantly of larger companies.
+Christine and Tom use the breadth of Fidelity's global research team to highlight what they see as being the best ideas from around the world.
 Holdings fall into one of three categories, forming a blended portfolio that can deliver consistently through all market conditions.

 Investment process

-Jeremy and Jamie are pragmatic managers who do not stick too rigidly to one particular investment style.
-While they are aware of macroeconomic events, their ideas are driven at the stock level by Fidelity's large team of global analysts.
+While the managers are aware of macroeconomic events, their ideas are driven at the stock level by Fidelity's large team of global analysts.
 Investments fall into one of three buckets: corporate change - shorter-term investments which take advantage of corporate restructuring or initial public offerings (new stocks coming to the market); exceptional value – cheap stocks which have a potential to grow earnings; and unique businesses – companies with a dominant position within their industries, which should be able to grow for many years to come.

 ESG